MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 ---
-title: Add a custom VM image to Azure Stack Hub | Microsoft Docs
+title: Add a custom VM image to Azure Stack Hub
 description: Learn how to add or remove a custom VM image to Azure Stack Hub.
 author: Justinha